How to Configure Unattended Upgrades on Debian 12/11/10

 Automatic-Reboot-WithUsers

-This option determines whether the system should automatically reboot when users are logged in after an upgrade.
-By default, this option is enabled.
-To disable automatic reboot, set the value to “false” as shown in the example below:
+Use this option to decide if the system should reboot automatically when users are logged in after an upgrade.
+The system enables this option by default.
+To turn off the automatic reboot, change the value to “false”, as demonstrated below:

 Unattended-Upgrade::Automatic-Reboot-WithUsers "false";